walterwhiteuhh/Movie/README.md

 - More features will be available in future versions.
 - Movie suggestions by genre, ratings, director or cast will be implemented in the next version.
 - A simple to use GUI with database connection will gain better usability

+- Finally the App will be dockerized to let it run in a Docker environment